AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 See the [Segmentation Service documentation](../segmentation/home.md) for more details.

-**I received a profile update to my HTTP API, Amazon Kinesis, or Azure Event Hubs destination with all these other segments that I did not map to the destination.
+**I received a profile update to my [!UICONTROL HTTP API], [!UICONTROL Amazon Kinesis], or [!UICONTROL Azure Event Hubs] destination with all these other segments that I did not map to the destination.
 Is this a bug?**

 No, this is the expected behavior.
 While profile exports are triggered by changes to the mapped segments (and by other conditions unrelated to segment membership), the data export contains other segments that a profile is a member of.
 For more information, read the [profile export behavior](/help/destinations/catalog/streaming/http-destination.md) section.